 - (7) Individualized Concentration: This concentration affords students the opportunity to design a combination or collection of courses that meets their individual interests and needs, provided that an opportunity to pursue their area of interest is not available through the other five concentrations.
-This will be done in consultation with, and have the approval of, an academic advisor. - General Requirements a.
+This will be done in consultation with, and have the approval of, an academic advisor. - a.
+General Requirements

-Students wishing to enter into this concentration must submit a written proposal to the Assistant Dean (Undergraduate Programs) which must contain the following information:
+Students wishing to enter into this concentration must submit a written proposal to the Associate Dean (Undergraduate Programs) which must contain the following information:

-- 1) A clear description of the focus and the objectives of the concentration. - A detailed list of courses to be taken and how they relate to the 2) stated objectives.
+- A clear description of the focus and the objectives of the concentration. - A detailed list of courses to be taken and how they relate to the stated objectives. - b.

-b.
 Specific Requirements

-The concentration consists of ★30 and normally ★15 must be taken at the 300- or 400-level and ★12 must consist of DANCE, PEDS, PERLS, and/or RLS courses.
+The concentration consists of $\star$ 30 and normally $\star$ 15 must be taken at the 300- or 400-level and $\star$ 12 must consist of DANCE, PEDS, PERLS, and/or RLS courses.

-Note: Students may choose to take no practicum, a 6 part-time Professional Practicum, or a 12 full-term Professional Practicum.
-If a practicum is taken, it will meet the equivalent number of units of course weight in the concentration.
+Note: Students may choose to take a $\star$ 6 part-time Professional Practicum, or a $\star$ 12 full-term Professional Practicum.
+Whichever is taken, it will meet the equivalent number of units of course weight in the concentration.